-The course covers introductory topics in compiler construction, including computer organization and architecture, operating system support, code and data layout, memory management, generation of executable code, intermediate representations, simple code optimizations, as well as the traditional topics of syntax analysis.
-Students will implement several components of a compiler, ranging from parsing to native code generation, with an emphasis on tools for automated translation.
+The course covers introductory topics in compiler construction, including computer organization and architecture, code and data layout, intermediate representation, program analysis and optimization, generation of executable code, as well as syntactic analysis.
+Students will implement several components of a compiler, ranging from parsing to native code generation.
 The course will focus on the implementation of imperative languages; special techniques for functional, object-oriented, and logic languages will be left out.
-The course will treat simple program analysis and code optimization techniques.